How To Bet £20 at Cheltenham on Gold Cup Day

 It generally pays to expect the unexpected in Jump racing but this week at Cheltenham has been on another level and it is going to take until Royal Ascot to process everything that has happened.

-Those who feared the meeting would be a long procession of short-priced winners now know very different after the defeats of Marjborough, Constitution Hill, Final Demand, Ballyburn and Jonbon.
+Those who feared the meeting would be a long procession of short-priced winners now know very different after the defeats of Marjborough, Constitution Hill, Final Demand, Ballyburn, Jonbon and Teahupoo.
 And now, on the final day of the meeting, the baton passes to Galopin Des Champs.

 On paper, this outstanding racehorse looks almost a certainty to join an elite band to have won at least three editions of the Boodles Cheltenham Gold Cup but in addition to eight rivals, he will also have to negotiate 22 fences, drying ground and possibly a standing start if a rash of shambolic false starts continue.